 Uncertain tax positions taken or expected to be taken on an income tax return may result in additional payments to tax authorities.
-The amount in the preceding table includes interest and penalties accrued related to such positions as of December 31, 2022.
-The total amount of uncertain tax positions is included in the "Thereafter" column as the Company is not able to reasonably estimate the timing of potential future payments.
+The amounts in the preceding table include interest and penalties accrued related to such positions as of December 31, 2023.
+Amounts for uncertain tax positions in which the timing of future potential payments are not reasonably estimable are included in the "Thereafter" column.
 If a tax authority agrees with the tax position taken or expected to be taken or the applicable statute of limitations expires, then additional payments will not be necessary.
 Tax assessments received may also result in payments to be made in order to preserve our right to appeal any tax positions challenged by tax authorities for which we have concluded that we are more likely than not to prevail.
+See Note U to the Consolidated Financial Statements in Part II, Item 8 (Financial Statements and Supplementary Data) of this Form 10-K for further discussion on tax payments made.

-Contingencies such as legal proceedings and environmental matters may also result in additional cash payments.
+Contingencies such as ongoing legal proceedings and environmental matters may also result in additional cash payments.
 The timing of these payments, if necessary, depends on several factors, including the timing of litigation and settlements of liability claims.
 Accordingly, amounts have not been included in the preceding table.
-See Note V to the Consolidated Financial Statements in Part II, Item 8 (Financial Statements and Supplementary Data) of this Form 10-K for further discussion.
+Amounts for settled legal proceedings and other such payables are included within Purchase and other payment obligations in the preceding table.
+See Note U to the Consolidated Financial Statements in Part II, Item 8 (Financial Statements and Supplementary Data) of this Form 10-K for further discussion.